 National Survey of Family Growth Weights Adjusted for Abortion Under-Reporting September 8, 20243,752 words (~18 minutes) Tags: analysis reproductive responsibility induced abortion NSFG third-person These weights can be used for analysis of unintended pregnancies in the United States, such as of contraceptive efficacy and failure.

-Abortion Under-Reporting on the National Survey of Family Growth in Two Plots March 10, 20241,328 words (~6 minutes) Tags: research update reproductive responsibility induced abortion NSFG first-person After more than a year, I am still trying to get my analysis work started.
+Abortion Under-Reporting on the National Survey of Family Growth in Two Plots March 10, 20241,328 words (~6 minutes) Tags: analysis reproductive responsibility induced abortion NSFG first-person After more than a year, I am still trying to get my analysis work started.

 Let's Not Platform Screaming Lunatics February 25, 2024812 words (~4 minutes) Tags: editorial reproductive responsibility politics induced abortion For a better public discourse on abortion, a good start would be not including a picture of shouting protestors with every article about abortion.